-Once it’s nice and brown, we’ll scoop it out, but leave the yummy drippings behind, using that to sautee up our aromatics of onion, celery and garlic.
-A good sprinkling of creole seasoning adds great flavor and a hint of heat – Go as heavy or as light handed with the seasoning as you’d like – Personally, I like a LOT – I sprinkle in close to a tablespoon.
+Once it’s nice and brown, we’ll scoop it out, but leave the yummy drippings behind, using that to saute up our aromatics of onion, celery and garlic.
+A good sprinkling of cajun seasoning adds great flavor and a hint of heat.
+Feel free to go as heavy or as light handed with the seasoning as you’d like.
+Personally, I like a lot.
+I sprinkle in close to a tablespoon.

 Once the 35 minutes is up, let the pressure of the Instant Pot release naturally.
 This should take about 20-25 minutes.
 This is also a great time to get your rice started and to chop up the parsley and scallions that we’ll be adding in later.
 Once the pressure releases, check your beans for doneness.
 They should smash easily against the side of the pot.

-Finishing off our pot of rice and beans (and sausage) with a good big palmful of parsley and scallions brightens everything up at the end.
+Finishing off our pot of rice and beans (and sausage) with a good big palmful of scallions brightens everything up at the end.
 I’m pretty sure you’re going to want a bit more salt in there at the end too – I’m a “salt person” and I add in at least a heaping teaspoon or more…

 Let me share a lazy tip with you – I just leave the leftovers in the Instant Pot liner, cover it and store it in the fridge.
 To reheat the red beans and rice the next day, I put the liner back into the Instant Pot, seal the pot and cook on high pressure for 5 minutes.
 Quick release the pressure and presto – You’re ready to eat (again)!
-Sometimes I add in a bit more water before the reheating process too – If things are looking a little dry.
+Sometimes I add in a bit more water before the reheating process too – if things are looking a little dry.

 Have you jumped on the Instant Pot bandwagon yet?
 I honestly can say that I use mine at least a few times a week.
 And, if I wasn’t such a minimalist, neat freak, it would even have a dedicated spot on my countertop.